pdemeyer/WeatherAppArduiTouch/README.md

 #define TOUCH_CS	14
 //#define TFT_WR	22
 ```
 After this, save the file.
 We need to make these changes because pins of the TFT LCD screen are connected to pins of the NodeMCU-32S like in the changed text (you can see it on the connection diagram).
-Backlight pin is controlled separately, so we do not set it up here.
+Backlight pin is controlled separately, so we do not set-up it here.

 The second library is for Real Time API called "NTPClient".
 Open Arduino IDE, and go to Tools > Manage Libraries.
 Type "NTP" in the search box and install library “NTPClient” by “Fabrice Wenberg”.